bernhardAxonIvy/doc/source/engine-guide/getting-started/windows.rst

 .. figure:: /_images/engine-getting-started/systemdatabase.png

 On the appearing dialog configure the name of the Axon.ivy system database.
-Press the :guilabel:`Create Database` button to create the system database.
+Press the :guilabel:`Save and create` button to save and create the system database.

 .. figure:: /_images/engine-getting-started/createdatabase.png